Labadie, Missouri

 Labadie is an unincorporated community in Franklin County, Missouri, United States.
 It is located approximately three miles north of Gray Summit.

 History

 The community is named after Sylvester L'Abaddie, a hunter who (by some accounts) was killed by a bear in nearby Labaddie's Cave.
 A county history published in 1968, however, records that he "died peacefully in his bed in his 70th year, on July 25, 1849, at his home on Olive Street in St. Louis."
 Labadie post office was established June 7, 1855.
 Labaddie Creek enters the Missouri River here, and this was the location of Labaddie Station of the Missouri Pacific Railroad.

 Notable Places

 The Bethel Church and James North House are listed on the National Register of Historic Places.

-There are three restaurants in Labadie.